13 Best Hiking Trails near Boise, ID

 The trail traverses the spine of the foothills and gains a moderate 500 feet of elevation gain over two miles.
 This acquired vantage point reveals striking views of the Boise Skyline.
 The Central Ridge Trail is accessible as part of a loop in Military Reserve.
 Great options for a loop hike include Bucktail Trail and Mountain Cove Trail.

 Central Ridge Trail also makes for a fun jumping-off point for more extensive hikes into the Boise foothills.
 The notable Three Bears Trail is accessible from Central Ridge Trail with a short connection.
 From Three Bears, the entire upper foothills trail system opens for miles of more exploration.

 3. Table Rock Trail

-On the southeast side of the city, Table Rock Trail provides excellent views of Boise.
 Starting from the Old Penitentiary parking lot, the trail climbs for nearly two miles to the top of Table Rock itself.
-Here, visitors get a close look at the Table Rock Cross that has stood for over 60 years.
+Here, visitors get a close look at the Table Rock Cross, which has stood for over 60 years.
 The trail gains nearly 1,000 feet of elevation along the way, but the views of the surrounding city are worth the effort.

 The clay nature of the Table Rock trail network is vulnerable to damage when wet.
 Avoid the Table Rock area when melting snow or rain is causing muddy conditions.